Casey Prather

-Casey Prather (born May 29, 1991) is an American professional basketball player for Hapoel Eilat of the Israeli Basketball Premier League.
-He played college basketball for the University of Florida before playing professionally in the NBA Development League, Australia, Germany and Greece.
-In 2016, he won an NBL championship with the Perth Wildcats.
-He helped the Wildcats defend their title in 2017, while earning All-NBL First Team honors.
-With a move to Melbourne United came another championship for Prather, as he collected a personal three-peat in 2018.
+Casey Lamar Prather (born May 29, 1991) is an American professional basketball player for the Brisbane Bullets of the National Basketball League (NBL).
+He played college basketball for the Florida Gators before playing professionally in the NBA Development League, Australia, Germany, Greece and Israel.
+He won three straight NBL championships between 2016 and 2018, the first two with the Perth Wildcats and the third with Melbourne United.
+He joined Hapoel Eilat in 2020 and was named as the Israeli League MVP in 2021, but missed the 2021–22 and 2022–23 seasons with knee injuries.

 Early life

 Prather was born and raised in Jackson, Tennessee, under the stern watch of his mother Enova and sister Brittany, with his parents having split before he was born.
 Growing up, family and basketball kept him away from the growing criminal element in his community.
 At the age of 12, his stepfather, Jeffery, noticed Prather's athleticism and began teaching him the skills required to pursue playing professionally.